 One of Julia Child’s more remarkable traits was her never-ending quest for knowledge.
 This iconic woman, who taught several generations how to cook and appreciate good food, was never afraid to ask questions and was always eager to learn something new.
-When I was filming at her house for her series on baking, she asked me how I work with phyllo dough, so I showed her this recipe.
+When I was filming at her house for her series on baking, she asked me how I work with phyllo dough, so I showed her this recipe for white chocolate mousse with chocolate phyllo.
 Layers of crispy phyllo, painted with a mixture of cocoa powder and butter, make the perfect “bread” for this stacked dessert club sandwich.
 The filling is a super easy grapefruit-spiked white chocolate mousse.

 The white chocolate cream must be made 24 hours before you want to serve the dessert and can be kept for as long as 48 hours.–Gale Gand